austinconnor1836/my-notes/coursera/Greek and Roman Mythology/Ovid Notes.md

     waving a spear emblazoned with vine leaves; lying around him a mirage of savage tigers, lynxes and spotted panthers.
     ```

+## Book 12

+- Caeneus, who King Nestor explains, had a similar impregnability and had originally been a woman, kind of like Teiresias.
+  - the sex-change, followed another rape by Neptune.
 -